 Instructions

-- FILLING: While the crust is baking, zest then squeeze the lemons and prepare your filling.
+- Lemon Filling: While the crust is baking, zest then squeeze the lemons and prepare your filling.
 In a large mixing bowl, whisk together eggs and sugar until blended.
 Add Lemon juice and lemon zest and whisk to combine.
-Add 1 cup flour and whisk until smooth and very well blended and no traces of flour remain.
+Add 1 cup of flour and whisk until smooth and very well blended, and no traces of flour remain.

-- TO SERVE: Pull the parchment paper up slightly to loosen from the pan then transfer to a cutting board and cut into 18-20 squares then dust the tops with powdered sugar.
+- Serve: Pull the parchment paper up slightly to loosen from the pan, then transfer to a cutting board and cut into 18-20 squares, then dust the tops with powdered sugar.

 Notes